guardian/dotcom-rendering/README.md

 ### Install Packages

-Run `yarn` in the root directory of this project to install packages
+Run `pnpm install` in the root directory of this project to install packages